If you have eligible care and support needs, a direct payment can help you to have more control over your life and support your independence.

 - The County Council are no longer satisfied that the recipient is capable of managing the Direct Payments;

-Direct Payments are made to support assessed needs and are not viewed as income.
-Payments will not be taken into account by the Benefits Agency.
+No. Direct Payments are made to support assessed needs and are not viewed as income.
+Payments will not be taken into account by the benefits agency.

-If Recipients decide to use the Direct Payment to employ Personal Assistants, they then become an Employer.
-As an Employer Recipients will be responsible for ensuring that all relevant Income Tax and National Insurance payments are made and workplace pensions are offered if applicable.
-You can discuss these matters in more detail with the HMRC or an independent financial adviser.
+If recipients decide to use the direct payment to employ Personal Assistants, they then become an employer.
+As an employer, recipients will be responsible for ensuring that all relevant Income Tax and National Insurance payments are made and workplace pensions are offered if applicable.
+You can discuss these matters in more detail with HMRC or an independent financial adviser.

 As this can take some time to complete, let the Council know as soon as you decide you don’t want a direct payment anymore.

-We will work with you to aim to make the most appropriate changes with the minimum of disruption.
+We will work with you to aim to make the most appropriate changes with minimum disruption.

-Individuals who have appointed someone to receive Direct Payments on their behalf should notify the County council in writing if they wish to change the person appointed or receive the Direct Payment themselves.
+Individuals who have appointed someone to receive direct payments on their behalf should notify the Council, in writing, if they wish to change the person appointed, or receive the direct payment themselves.